ismaelsilvat/ismaelsilvat/README.md

-Hi I'm Ismael, Junior Full Stack JS Developer.<br>
+Hi I'm Ismael, Full Stack Developer.<br>
 ⁠"The issue is not knowing the codes or command lines, it is knowing what to do with them."

 ## Skills